thorchain/docs/README.md

 THORChain is a liquidity protocol based on [Tendermint](https://tendermint.com/) & [Cosmos-SDK](https://cosmos.network/) and utilising [Threshold Signature Schemes](https://eprint.iacr.org/2019/114.pdf) \(TSS\) to create a marketplace of liquidity for digital assets to be traded in a trustless, permissionless & non-custodial manner.
 THORChain's liquidity marketplace design obviates the need for order book exchanges when simply swapping one asset for another and provides ancillary benefits including manipulation resistance & on-chain price feeds.
 THORChain is able to remain chain-agnostic, favoring no specific asset or blockchain and able to scale without sacrificing security.

 THORChain enables users to swap between digital assets on almost any blockchain in a trustless & permissionless setting.
-Liquidity is provided by stakers who earn fees on swaps, turning their unproductive assets into productive assets in a non-custodial manner.
+Liquidity is provided by liquidity providers who earn fees on swaps, turning their unproductive assets into productive assets in a non-custodial manner.
 Market prices are maintained through the ratio of assets in pools which can be arbitraged by traders to restore correct market prices.

 ## ROLES

 There are four key roles in the system:

-1. **Stakers** who are paid to provide liquidity
+1. **Liquidity providers** who are paid to provide liquidity
 2. **Swappers** who use the liquidity to swap assets ad-hoc, paying fees
 3. **Traders** who monitor pools and rebalance continually, paying fees but with the intent to earn a profit.
 4. **Node Operators** who provide a bond and are paid to secure the system